aisystant/docs/docs/en/systems-thinking-introduction/what-is-systems-thinking-and-why-does-a-modern-person-need-it/conclusions-of-the-section-and-main-concepts.md

 title: Conclusions of the Section and Main Concepts
 ---

-# Conclusions of the Section and Main Concepts
+# Section Conclusions and Key Concepts

-Ordinary tasks are addressed using applied skills, but when the complexity of problems and challenges is overwhelming, intelligence or thinking mastery comes into play.
+Ordinary tasks are tackled with applied mastery, but when the complexity of issues and tasks skyrockets, intellect or thinking mastery comes into play.

-Modern trends indicate that individuals increasingly face new problems and complex challenges that require considering a variety of interests.
-Therefore, the intelligence that demonstrates a systems-oriented approach can be aligned with the following aspirations:
+Modern trends show that people increasingly encounter new problems and complex tasks, requiring consideration of a multitude of different interests.
+Therefore, for intellect that demonstrates systems thinking, the following objectives can be formulated:

 * Integrating different worldviews;
-* Universality in solving complex problems across various fields;
+* Universally solving complex problems across various fields;
-* Continuing to improve the speed and quality of addressing new problems.
+* Constantly improving the speed and quality of solving new problems.

 Humanity needs a high-level theory that can integrate different worldviews.
-For this purpose, there exists an intellect stack from 16 transdisciplines, and intelligence equipped with this intellect stack yields the function of systems thinking.
-This enables systems-oriented individuals to coherently connect various stakeholders' interests.
+For this purpose, there exists an intellect stack comprised of 16 transdisciplines, and an intellect equipped with this stack yields the function of systems thinking.
+This enables systems-oriented individuals to connect different stakeholders' interests in a coherent manner.

-**Main Concepts**: systems thinking, system, systems thinking 2.0; classical properties of a system: integrity, emergence, nestedness; model, theory, discipline, transdiscipline; intellect stack, practices of self-development, applied practices; systematicity, using a systems approach; applied skills, thinking mastery, intelligence, life skills.
+Key concepts: systems thinking, system, systems thinking 2.0; classic properties of a system: integrity (of a system), emergent properties, nestedness; model, theory, discipline, transdiscipline; intellect stack, self-development practices, applied practices; systematicity, the use of a systems approach or systems thinking; applied mastery, thinking mastery, intellect, life mastery.